13 JULY 2018

 ON OUR ALL INCLUSIVE DAY PACKAGE !
 WITHOUT DOUBT – STILL – SIMPLY THE BEST VALUE AND NEAREST FRESHWATER DAY FISHING IN HUA HIN

-Day tickets also available at THB 600 top pond and THB 1,500 both ponds (inclusive of provision of one rod – bait chargeable extra)
+Day tickets also available at THB 800 top pond and THB 1,900 both ponds, children aged 12 and under charged half price.
+(Inclusive of provision of one rod – bait chargeable extra)

 HERE ARE SOME VIEWS OF THE LODGE

-TAKE A LOOK AT OUR NEW VIDEO GALLERY.
+TAKE A LOOK AT OUR VIDEO GALLERY.
 The link is at the top of this page.